First Published: November 9, 2022

 Exposure to COVID-19

-- you should inform your manager, and
+- Inform your manager, and

 - your symptoms have been improving for at least 24 hours (or 48 hours if you had nausea, vomiting, and/or diarrhea),